CIKM24anon/PET/README.md

    python train.py -d Youshu -g [gpu_id]
 ---
 ### Acknowledgement
-This code is implemented based on the open source code from the paper **CrossCBR : Cross-view Contrastive Learning for Bundle Recommendation**
+This code is implemented based on the open source code from the paper **CrossCBR : Cross-view Contrastive Learning for Bundle Recommendation** (KDD '22).